Tasha Reign: Advocacy

-In February 2014, amidst the controversy created by the revelation that a Duke University student was also an adult film actress and was using her earnings to pay for her tuition, Reign reached out via her blog in The Huffington Post to offer her support to the harassed student.
+In February 2014, amid the controversy created by the revelation that a Duke University student was also an adult film actress and was using her earnings to pay for her tuition, Reign reached out via her blog in The Huffington Post to offer her support to the harassed student.
 She said in her posting, "In an ideal world, you would be able to openly and fearlessly state your stage name, or even your birth name; however, it seems you are not as lucky as me to have gone to a school which celebrates your diversity and sexuality...
 I want to apologize for all the ignorant, fearful comments your schoolmates at Duke are unloading on you...
 Your peers have degraded you, misrepresented you, judged you, and made you feel unwelcome at an institution at which you seek a higher education."
 Reign's comments were in response to an interview with the student (later identified as actress Belle Knox) in the Duke University newspaper and a posting on the website XOJane.com.

-Reign is against unlicensed distribution of videos and sometimes personally searches the Internet for illegally posted clips or movies that feature her work.
+Reign opposes unlicensed distribution of videos and sometimes personally searches the Internet for illegally posted clips or movies that feature her work.
 She was featured in an April 2014 broadcast of the ABC News Nightline story about copyright infringement in the adult industry.

-In late 2016, she was active in advocacy to oppose the passing of California's "Proposition 60", which would have introduced a law that sex performers must always use condoms in sex scenes.
+In late 2016, she was active in advocacy opposing passage of California's "Proposition 60", which would have introduced a law requiring sex performers to use condoms in all sex scenes.
 The proposition did not pass.

 Reign served as chairperson of the Adult Performer Advocacy Committee, an organized labor group.
-In early 2018, she told The Washington Post that she aimed for all pornographic workers to receive training, including directors and producers, and that the Me Too movement made her "more empowered" in speaking freely.
-She advocated regulation and resources relating to health—including mental health—consent and harassment.
-Reign personally supported a raise in the minimum age of a pornographic performer in the United States from 18 to 21.
+In early 2018, she told The Washington Post that she aimed for all pornographic workers, including directors and producers, to receive training, and that the Me Too movement made her "more empowered" in speaking freely.
+She advocated regulation and resources relating to health—including mental health—consent, and harassment.
+Reign supported an increase in the minimum age for pornographic performers in the United States from 18 to 21.